-The people of the mantle, i.e. Muhammad Rasulullah (SAWA), Maulana ‘Ali, Maulatana Faatema, Imaam Hasan and Imaam Husain.
+The people of the mantle, i.e. Muhammad Rasulullah (SAWA), Maulaana ‘Ali, Maulatana Faatema, Imaam Hasan and Imaam Husain.

-A'immat-e-Taahereen (AS), the infallible Imaams are divided into the groups of seven.
-This one is the third group starting from the 15 th Imaam Maulana Azeez (AS) to 21st Imaam Maulana Taiyeb (AS).
+A'immat-e-Taahereen (as), the infallible Imaams are divided into the groups of seven.
+This one is the third group starting from the 15 th Imaam Maulaana Azeez (as) to 21st Imaam Maulaana Taiyeb (as).

 Root, origin; descent, lineage of a noble character; foundation, basis; principles, fundamentals.
 ‘Hasb ul-Usool' means in conformity with regulations.